THE CHRISTMAS CAT

 He went back to his Gram’s house, totally devastated.
 He had let his grandmother down, he had let Cara, the girl he was falling in love with down, he had even let himself down…

 While he was reprimanding himself the doorbell rang.
-When he opened the door he thought he was seeing a vision.
-It was Cara and she was holding a bundle in her arms that turned this into the best Christmas Eve ever!
+When he opened the door he thought he was seeing a vision – a vision that turned this into the best Christmas Eve ever!